RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 This document was written by Robert Gollagher.
 This document was created on 3 March 2017.
-This document was last updated on 29 July 2017+ at 22:44+
+This document was last updated on 27 August 2017+ at 01:04+
 This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [![](doc/img/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)